Find Date Outliers

 Overview

-Unlike manual data inspection, this calculator systematically examines every date field in your process data to highlight potential problems that could distort your process mining analysis, such as incorrect activity timestamps, malformed data imports, or default placeholder values that were never updated.
+Unlike manual data inspection, this calculator systematically checks every date field in your process data to highlight potential problems that could distort your process mining analysis, such as incorrect activity timestamps, malformed data imports, or default placeholder values that were never updated.

 Common Uses